rehierl/html-outliner/tests/test-file-spec.md

   stretch over multiple lines.
 * Each $param represents a parameter required by its $commandName.
 Its value must not contain a semicolon (;) character.
 Currently, no escaping is supported.
-* Any $text that follows a $command can be considered as an implicit additional parameter for its preceeding $command.
+* Any $text that follows a $command can be considered as an additional implicit parameter for its preceeding $command.
-* Commands that have an unknown $commandName will be ignored and can therefore be used for additional documentation.
+* Commands that have an unknown $commandName will be ignored.
+Their implicit
+  $text argument can be used for additional documentation.

 ## $comment()